DE Lottery Logo

 Yes, the Delaware Lottery offers a Players Club.
 Sign up today to receive special promotions, news and notices!
 You can also sign up to have Winning Numbers delivered to your inbox — daily or weekly — it's your choice.

-You must be 18 years old to play Delaware Lottery games and 21 years old to play Video Lottery games at licensed Delaware racetracks.
+You must be 18 years old to play traditional Delaware Lottery games, and 21 years old to play Video Lottery, Sports Lottery and Table Games.

 You can find winning numbers in several places:

-• Check out Winning Numbers on-line for the most current winning numbers.
-Plus, there's an archive so you can check old tickets too!
+• Check out Winning Numbers on our website for the most current winning numbers.
+Plus, there’s an archive so you can check old tickets too!

 • You can also download past winning numbers by year.